muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 Many early farming societies seem to have been obsessed with ancestors, and even to have worshipped them as supernatural beings.
-73Several sites in the Hilly Flanks have apparent ancestor cults (strange semisubterranean rooms containing jawless human skulls) going back to 10,000 BC, just as domestication was beginning.
+Several sites in the Hilly Flanks have apparent ancestor cults (strange semisubterranean rooms containing jawless human skulls) going back to 10,000 BC, just as domestication was beginning.
 By 7000 BC, people at Jericho, Çatalhöyük, and numerous other sites were burying